You can now buy an entirely 'new' old Mustang body for about $15,000. Is restoring an old car a profitable endeavor?

 So, sometimes, it is worthwhile to walk away from a car project.

-For example, I had a teenage friend who bought an old Porsche 356 from a neighbor for $500.
+For example, I had a teenage friend who bought an old Porsche 356 from a neighbor for $500 back in the 1970's.
 The car was in bad shape - having a lot of rust in the lower body panels and underneath.
 He quickly realized, going through the car, that the cost of restoration was far beyond his modest means.
-Moreover, any attempt to "restore" the car on a budget would surely destroy its value.
+Moreover, any attempt to "restore" the car on a budget (with buckets of bondo, as teenagers tend to do) would surely destroy its value.
 He found that he could sell the car to a collector for a tidy sum and use the profits to buy a more pedestrian, but more readily serviceable car, in better condition.

 I've never been interested in restoring a car from the ground up.
 I just don't have the time and energy to do it - it is something that you have to dedicate your life to.
 And I am not sure I would want one of these cars that is so restored that you can never drive it anywhere.